Flower and Asura

 Flower and Asura (花は咲く、修羅の如く, Hana wa Saku, Shura no Gotoku), also known as simply Hanashura, is a Japanese manga series written by Ayano Takeda and illustrated by Musshu.
-It began serialization in Shueisha's seinen manga magazine Ultra Jump in June 2021.
+It was serialized in Shueisha's seinen manga magazine Ultra Jump from June 2021 to August 2026.

-Set in fictional island of Tonakishima, loosely based on Ukyō Ward in Kyoto, the story follows a Japanese high school girl named Hana who admires recitals and holds regular reading sessions for the island's children along with her friend, Mizuki, the president of the Broadcasting Club, senses Hana's power to attract people through her reading and invites her to join the club.
+Set in fictional island of Tonakishima, loosely based on Ukyō Ward in Kyoto, the story follows a Japanese high school girl named Hana who admires recitals and holds regular reading sessions for the island's children.
+Her friend, Mizuki, the president of the Broadcasting Club, senses Hana's power to attract people through her reading and invites her to join the club.

-An 12-episode anime television series adaptation produced by Studio Bind aired from January to March 2025.
+A 12-episode anime television series adaptation produced by Studio Bind aired from January to March 2025.

+Plot

+Hana Haruyama, a first-year student living in the island of Tonakishima, has always had a passion for reading.
+She uses this to read stories to the children, finding happiness in sharing her love for literature.
+This catches the attention of Mizuki Usurai, the president of her school's Broadcasting Club.
+Seeing Hana's potential, Mizuki invites Hana to join, which Hana accepts.
+As part of the Broadcasting Club, Hana experiences the challenges of broadcasting, including participating in competitions, while using her experiences to further develop her own love for reading.